Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks: Introduction

-This paper presents a novel method to design asteroid flyby cycler trajectories utilizing a surrogate model constructed by DNNs.
-This method builds the surrogate model of nonlinear trajectory optimization and efficiently searches for flyby sequences using the tree search method with the surrogate model.
-Our method uses astrodynamics knowledge, such as free-return trajectories\cite{Russell2005, Russell2009, Prussing2000, Shen2004} and Lambert's problem\cite{Izzo2015}, to improve the generalization performance of DNNs.
-We also propose an efficient database generation strategy by introducing pseudo-asteroids satisfying the Karush-Kuhn-Tucker conditions.
-This method can amplify the size of the trajectory optimization database by one order of magnitude by solving a simple algebraic equation.
-The numerical application to JAXA's \destiny mission, an upcoming mission performing multiple asteroid flybys including (3200) Phaethon, shows that the proposed method can significantly reduce the computational time for designing asteroid flyby cycler trajectories.
+This paper presents a novel method to design asteroid flyby cycler trajectories utilizing a surrogate model constructed by DNNs. \majorblue{Our approach} builds the surrogate model of nonlinear trajectory optimization and \majorblue{then} efficiently searches for flyby sequences using the tree search method with the surrogate model. \majorred{Our first contribution is to bring the surrogate-based approach to a practical flyby trajectory design by improving the prediction accuracy of our surrogate model by utilizing astrodynamics knowledge, such as free-return trajectories\cite{Russell2005, Russell2009, Prussing2000, Shen2004} and Lambert's problem\cite{Izzo2015}.
+The second contribution is to allow the resulting surrogate model to be reusable for different mission scenarios (different Earth departure epoch, hyperbolic excess velocity, and target asteroids) without re-training DNNs by normalizing the dataset with the longitude at the Earth departure epoch.
+The third contribution is to establish an efficient database generation strategy that can produce multiple datasets from a single trajectory optimization result by introducing pseudo-asteroids while maintaining the optimization condition, the Karush–Kuhn–Tucker (KKT) condition.
+This strategy can amplify the size of the trajectory optimization database by one order of magnitude by solving a simple algebraic equation.
+Finally, we search for optimal flyby sequence by a beam search method\cite{Izzo2016} where the heuristic cost is quickly estimated by utilizing the surrogate model.
+Our proposed approach is tested in the numerical application to JAXA's \destiny mission\cite{Ozaki2022} performing multiple asteroid flybys, including (3200) Phaethon.}